About this guidance

 This guidance is addressed to doctors.
 However, it may also help patients and the public to understand what to expect of their doctors, in circumstances in which patients and those close to them may be particularly vulnerable and in need of support.
 Other members of the healthcare team may also benefit from it, given their crucial role in delivering end of life care.

-This guidance can be read on our website, where the online version contains links to the documents referenced in the text, footnotes, references, endnotes and legal annex.
+This guidance can be read on our website, where the online version contains links to the documents referenced in the text, endnotes and legal annex.
 Please visit our Guidance on good practice homepage for all GMC guidance documents.